 - Tree species, age and condition

-- Prioritised recommendations for remedial work
+- Prioritised work recommendations

 Our tree inspections and surveys will include assessment of potential structural defects, physiological problems and pathogens, as well as any current or future nuisances.
 All information is fully referenced and tabulated so that it is easy to follow.